hochunlin/mesti_jl_internal/examples/2d_focusing_phase_conjugated_light_through_disorder/README.md

           Total elapsed time: 103.675 secs
 ```

-# Animate the field profiles and show the intensity profiles
+# Animate the field profiles and compare the intensity profiles

 ```julia
 # normalize the field amplitude with respect to the phase-conjugated-input profile